schuyler1d/progcode-wiki/Partner-Outreach.md

 * Integrate partners into internal references and vice versa
 * Develop list of key target partners and potential existing network apps to join

+# Pilot Process

+If a pilot initiative is designated under the purview of Partner Outreach, the following things will happen:

+_This will be filled out by the coordinator_

+# Coordinatorship process

+_TBA_

 # Coordinator History

 | Term | Name |